Introduction

 Why Flame Exists

-• React-first — JSX/TSX, hooks, component composition
+• React-first — JSX/TSX, hooks, component composition (in your own pages and components, not in content)

-• Filesystem routing — auto-discover pages from docs/ folder
+• Filesystem routing — auto-discover pages from docs/

 • Lightweight SSR — server-side rendering without a heavy framework